 When he was 12, T.R. asked his dad for a typewriter for his birthday.
 The first thing he typed was a letter from Paramount Studios requesting permission to audition students at his Junior High School for an upcoming film.
 The ruse convinced his principle to order the English teacher to schedule auditions immediately.
 T.R. has not stopped writing since that first thrill of taking people for a ride with his imagination.

-T.R’s vast life experience has bought him in touch with gang leaders, corporate leaders, drug lords, special forces agents, FBI agents, national security intelligence agents, military leaders, car thieves, pimps, mega-pastors, spies, Air Force One pilots, billionaires, famous Hollywood actors, grammy-winning singers, Emmy and Oscar-winning producers, doctors, lawyers, professional athletes, real estate tycoons, mayors, murderers, cowboys, con artists, undercover cops, snipers, farmers, international peace negotiators, US senators, US representatives, US governors, the vice president of the United States and many others.
+T.R’s vast life experience has brought him in touch with gang leaders, corporate leaders, drug lords, special forces agents, FBI agents, national security intelligence agents, military leaders, car thieves, pimps, mega-pastors, spies, Air Force One pilots, billionaires, famous Hollywood actors, grammy-winning singers, Emmy and Oscar-winning producers, doctors, lawyers, professional athletes, real estate tycoons, mayors, murderers, cowboys, con artists, undercover cops, snipers, farmers, international peace negotiators, US senators, US representatives, US governors, the vice president of the United States and many others.
 He draws from his experiences to tell thought-provoking thrillers about everyday people involved with complex characters in outrageous circumstances.
 He is fascinated by politics, corruption, greed, systems of control, the plight of underdogs and justice.

 T.R. is a critically acclaimed, best-selling author, publisher, screenwriter, humorist and former stage and commercial actor.
 He has ghostwritten more than twenty books.
 His new techno-thriller, Lunar Options, is his first fiction novel released under his own name.